-Since January 1, 2019, SCOR Europe SE, a 100%-owned subsidiary of SCOR SE, has underwritten all new and renewed business relating to risks located in EEA that can no longer be accepted by SCOR UK Company Ltd. after the Brexit date.
-SCOR Europe SE has also taken over all commitments from policies previously issued by SCOR UK Company Ltd. if the latter can no longer honor these following Brexit, the terms of which remain uncertain at this stage.
+With effect from January 1, 2019, SCOR Europe SE, a 100%-owned subsidiary of SCOR SE, underwrites all new and renewed business relating to risks located in EEA that can no longer be accepted by SCOR UK Company Ltd. after the Brexit date.